eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

                 port:
                   number: 80
 ```

+Go back to your application registration in Azure AD and add a new redirect URI and set the value to `https://hello-kubernetes.domain.com/oauth2/callback`.
+If you don't do this, you will receive an error message at the Microsoft sign in page after signing in because it isn't allowed to redirect you to the application.
+Think of the redirect URIs as an allow-list of applications that the app registration is allowed to redirect to.

 Once this is deployed, open the Hello Kubernetes application in a private browsing window so there are no cached cookies.